JiBrok/jibrok.github.io/EULA.md

 ### License

-The Vendor grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use the app solely for your personal, non-commercial purposes strictly in accordance with the terms of this Agreement.
+The Vendor grants you a revocable, non-exclusive, non-transferable, limited license to download, install and use the Applications strictly in accordance with the terms of this Agreement.

+### Restrictions

+You agree not to, and you will not permit others to:

+* modify, make derivative works of, disassemble, decrypt, reverse compile or reverse engineer any part of the Applications.

+* remove, alter or obscure any proprietary notice (including any notice of copyright or trademark).

 ### Term and Termination